Lali Espósito: 2014–2015: A Bailar, A los 40 and Esperanza mía

 Previous to the release of her debut album, Espósito released A Bailar EP, which included the tracks "A Bailar", "Asesina" and "Del Otro Lado".
 The music video for "Asesina", the second single, was uploaded to the singer's official YouTube account on 10 March 2014.
 The ten-track album A Bailar (English: Let's Dance) was released on 21 March 2014.

 In support of the album, Espósito embarked on the A Bailar Tour of Argentina, with several later stops in Uruguay, Chile, Spain, Italy and Israel.
 The tour earned million in the first five shows at Teatro Opera Allianz and was later named the highest-grossing tour of 2015 in Argentina.
 Following the tour's success, more dates were added, and the tour concluded on 25 April 2016 at Menora Mivtachim Arena, Tel Aviv, after a total of 74 dates.

 In May 2014 she starred in the Peruvian film "A los 40" (At 40), directed by Bruno Ascenzo.
 In the same year, she became the first ever Argentine artist to win a Kids' Choice Award in the United States for Best Latin Artist.

-In later 2014, the singer signed an exclusive publishing contract with Sony Music Entertainment Argentina and released "Mil Años Luz" as the third single from A Bailar.
-To celebrate her incorporation to Sony Music, Espósito released a deluxe edition of A Bailar, which contained unpublished material including a new song, a remix, several video clips and a documentary of the tour.
+In later 2014, the singer signed an exclusive publishing contract with Sony Music Argentina and released "Mil Años Luz" as the third single from A Bailar.
+To celebrate her incorporation to Sony Music Argentina, Espósito released a deluxe edition of A Bailar, which contained unpublished material including a new song, a remix, several video clips and a documentary of the tour.
 The album peaked at No. 3 in Uruguay and at No. 5 in Argentina, where it was certified gold a few days after its release.

 In 2015, Espósito starred in the Pol-ka telenovela Esperanza mía (My lovely hope) alongside Mariano Martinez as Julia "Esperanza" Albarrazin, a young woman who settles in a convent by posing as a novice.

 The A Bailar Tour, continued to 2016 across national cities like Buenos Aires, Rosario, Mar del Plata and Córdoba and included international stops in Uruguay, Italy, Spain and Israel.
 In 2014, the singer performed as the opening act for Ricky Martin show, held in Buenos Aires and in 2015 for Katy Perry's The Prismatic World Tour.